Servatom/Notion-DiscordBot/README.md

 NOTE: In the below images the prefix used is: ```!```<br>

 You can upload any file to the notion database.
 It can be a pdf, png, jpeg etc.<br>
-Here a png file is being uploaded
+Here a png file is being uploaded<br>
 a) Drag your file to the chat in discord

 <img src="https://servatom.com/assets/DiscordNotionBot/drag.png" width="50%"><br>